 What Kind of Marine Life Will I See Diving in Belize?

 The Belize Barrier Reef is the second largest reef in the world and is home to a variety of marine life.
-In addition to schools of fish and different species of coral, you’ll also likely run across manatees, nurse sharks, turtles and dolphins
+In addition to schools of fish and different species of coral, you’ll also likely run across manatees, sharks, turtles and dolphins.

 Belize is a unique place to dive because of the diversity of marine life that you’ll likely encounter.
 Explore the majestic aquatic life this diverse ecosystem has to offer when you stay at Belize Dive Haven, the newest diving resort on Turneffe Atoll.